I have this thing about drowning. Or, rather, almost drowning.

 “Hey, stupid, come & save us!
 We’re burning to death in this scorching sun & you can just grab as many as you can carry!”

-I set out across this dry, caked mud to retrieve my treasure.
+I set out across this caked mud terrain to retrieve my treasure.
+After a step or 2, I sink straight down!

-Now I’m thinking that I’m gonna die in this damned quicksand mud!
+Now I’m convinced that I’m gonna die in this damned quicksand mud!

 I struggle like hell to free myself.

-I finally get free (God forbid anyone comes out to help me!) & I must’ve looked like the Creature from the Black Lagoon.
+I finally get loose from its death grip (God forbid anyone comes out to help me!) & I must’ve looked like the Creature from the Black Lagoon.

-This must’ve been some special kind of alien mud.
-It was gray, smelled like shit & stuck to me like (insert your own phrase here)!
+This mud was some special kind of alien mud.
+It was gray, smelled like crap & stuck to me like flies on 💩!!!

-Boy, was I glad it was the 18th hole so I headed straight to the parking lot, making sure the nasty Woodlake marshal didn’t see me.
+Boy, was I glad it was the 18th hole.
+I just got in my cart, handed Rich his golf bag & headed straight to the parking lot, making sure the nasty Woodlake marshal didn’t see me.

-I stripped completely & changed into a pair of shorts & a tee shirt I had in my Explorer.
+I stripped down & changed into a pair of shorts & a tee shirt I had in my Explorer.

-I threw my golf shorts, shirt & socks away, as well as the towels I used to scrape this yeccch off of me!
+I threw my golf shorts, shirt & socks away, as well as all the towels I used to scrape this yeccch off me!

-I was golfing with Robert Barboza, Manuel Lucia & Ed Earl (all good Citi buddies)
+I was golfing with Robert Barboza (RIP, my friend), Manuel Lucio & Ed Earl (all good Citi buddies of mine)

 Robert recently started with Citi as a Manager in CitiPhone, coming over from AT&T.

-No danger from me as I (unfortunately) usually sliced my drives (they went from left to right).
+No danger from me as I unfortunately usually sliced my piss-poor drives (from left to right).

 Robert, on the other hand, would snap off a wicked hook every now & then that would make Blackbeard the Pirate proud.